everlutionsk/AjaxCom/README.md

     );

     // NOTE: It is important to call callback() AFTER container() or modal()
-    // when you are affecting the rendered HTML inside the callback
+    // when you are manipulating the rendered DOM inside the callback;
     // otherwise the callback will be called before elements of DOM are loaded

     // Call funcname()